Last updated: 2 December 2019.

-You will receive marketing communications from us if you have requested information from us or made a reservation of booking with us or otherwise signed up to receive services from us or if you provided us with your details when you entered a competition or registered for a promotion and, in each case, you have not opted out of receiving that marketing.
+You will receive marketing communications from us if you have requested information from us, made a reservation or booking with us or otherwise signed up to receive services from us or if you provided us with your details when you entered a competition or registered for a promotion and, in each case, you have not opted out of receiving marketing.

 We will get your express opt-in consent before we share your personal data with any company outside Soneva for marketing purposes.

-You can ask us or third parties to stop sending you marketing messages at any time simply by clicking the “unsubscribe” link in the footer of any of our emails.
-Alternatively, consent can be withdrawn by emailing email@example.com
+You can ask us or any third parties to stop sending you marketing messages at any time simply by clicking the “unsubscribe” link in the footer of any of our or the third party’s emails.
+Alternatively, consent to marketing from us can be withdrawn by emailing [email protected]

-Where you opt out of receiving these marketing messages, this will not apply to personal data provided to us as a result of booking or reservation made with us.
+When you opt out of receiving marketing messages, the opt out will not apply to personal data provided to us as a result of a booking or reservation made with us.

 If we need to use your personal data for an unrelated purpose, we will notify you and we will explain the legal basis which allows us to do so.

-We may have to share your personal data with the parties set out below for the purposes set out in the table in section 4 above.
+We may share your personal data with the parties set out below for the purposes set out in the table in Section 5.2 above:

 We require all third parties to respect the security of your personal data and to treat it in accordance with the law.
 We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.

-Please contact our Digital Manager using the contact details set out in section 2 if you want further information on the specific mechanism used by us when transferring your personal data out of the EEA.
+Please contact our Digital Manager using the details set out in Section 1.3 if you require further information on the specific mechanism used by us when transferring your personal data out of the EEA.